Alfred Pennyworth: Skills, resources, and abilities

 A highly intelligent and resourceful man, Alfred runs the day-to-day operations of Wayne Manor and maintains much of the equipment of the Batcave beneath it.

-A former actor, he can use his acting and disguise skills to help Batman in the field when necessary, and is even capable of impersonating Bruce Wayne on the telephone convincingly, as well as giving Bruce various lessons that help him maintain his covers.
+As a former actor, he can use his acting and disguise skills to help Batman in the field when necessary, and is even capable of impersonating Bruce Wayne's voice.

 He has provided first aid up to and including suturing wounds and removing bullets, as well as occasional tactical support.
 He is also able to perform arthroscopy and other advanced medical procedures, thus limiting, if not eliminating, the need for hospital medical treatment even in the face of grievous injuries, helping to maintain Batman's secret identity by ensuring that Bruce Wayne has no need to visit hospitals for wounds inflicted on Batman.
 Nevertheless, Batman still requires professional medical treatment when Bane breaks his back (Batman: Knightfall) and Hush's machinations result in him sustaining a skull fracture (Batman: Hush).
 On these occasions, Alfred admits that his own skills are inadequate for such medical procedures.

 While not as skilled at martial arts as Bruce Wayne, Alfred is still nearly as resourceful.
 In one story in which he is kidnapped, he readily escapes and overcomes his captors without disturbing the cut of his suit.
 It was later mentioned that he had been kidnapped unsuccessfully 380 times (these events take place in the Gotham Adventures comics, based on the animated adventures of Batman, and not within the standard DCU continuity).

-During Batman: The Resurrection of Ra's al Ghul, Ubu, Ra's al Ghul's musclebound bodyguard, attempts to use Alfred as a hostage, only to be disabled by a well timed sucker punch from Alfred.

 Presumably due to his lack of superpowers, the advanced combat training Bruce's other associates have, and Alfred's age, Alfred is the only member of the "Batman Family" that Bruce does not mind using a firearm, in his case favoring a shotgun when dealing with direct attacks on his person.

-Current issues of the various Batman comics seem to indicate that Alfred is a pioneer in and has also mastered several fields of rose breeding (even creating his own, the "Pennyworth Blue"), computer programming, electrical engineering, chemical engineering, mechanical engineering, nanotechnology, and biotechnology as he singlehandedly builds, programs, and maintains much of Batman's next-generational technology such as the Batcomputer.
+Alfred has been shown to be a Renaissance man, as he has mastered several fields including rose breeding (even creating his own, the "Pennyworth Blue"), computer programming, electrical engineering, chemical engineering, mechanical engineering, nanotechnology, and biotechnology.
+He singlehandedly builds, programs, and maintains much of Batman's next-generational technology such as the Batcomputer.

 Other versions

+Absolute Universe

+In Absolute Batman, Alfred Pennyworth, rather than being the Wayne family's butler, is an MI6 agent who is tasked with observing the Party Animals terrorist organization in Gotham City.
+There, he confronts Batman and later discovers his secret identity as Bruce Wayne.
+While initially at odds with the vigilante due to his orders, they soon become allies.